lk-geimfari/mimesis/docs/factory_plugin.rst

 .. versionadded:: 15.0.0

-You no longer require any third-party packages to integrate Mimesis with ``factory_boy``.
+You no longer need any third-party packages to integrate Mimesis with ``factory_boy``.

 Mimesis requires ``factory_boy`` to be installed, but it's not a hard dependency.
 Therefore, you'll need to install it manually, like this: